arunav-bhattacharya/designing-data-intensive-apps/README.md

 #### Coping with Load

 - People often talk of a dichotomy between ***scaling up*** (vertical scaling, moving to a more powerful machine) and ***scaling out*** (horizontal scaling, distributing the load across multiple smaller machines).
 In reality, good architectures usually involve a pragmatic mixture of approaches: for example, using several fairly powerful machines can still be simpler and cheaper than a large number of small virtual machines.
 - Some systems are ***elastic***, meaning that they can automatically add computing resources when they detect a load increase, whereas other systems are scaled manually (a human analyzes the capacity and decides to add more machines to the system).
-An elastic system can be useful if load is highly unpredictable, but manually scaled sys‐ tems are simpler and may have fewer operational surprises.
+An elastic system can be useful if load is highly unpredictable, but manually scaled systems are simpler and may have fewer operational surprises.
 - Common wisdom until recently was to keep your database on a single node (scale up) until scaling cost or high-availability requirements forced us to make it distributed.
 As the tools and abstractions for distributed systems get better, this common wisdom may change, at least for some kinds of applications.
-It is conceivable that ***distributed data systems*** will become the default in the future, even for use cases that don’t han‐ dle large volumes of data or traffic.
+It is conceivable that ***distributed data systems*** will become the default in the future, even for use cases that don’t handle large volumes of data or traffic.

 The architecture of systems that operate at large scale is usually highly specific to the application—there is no such thing as a generic, one-size-fits-all scalable architecture (informally known as magic scaling sauce).
 The problem may be the volume of reads, the volume of writes, the volume of data to store, the complexity of the data, the response time requirements, the access patterns, or (usually) some mixture of all of these plus many more issues.